ClementNerma/Injector/README.md

 You can still load and save scripts offline, though.

+It is also possible to export and import scripts individually or as a whole, which allows to export/import data even in browsers that do not support synchronization.

 ## License

 This project is released under the [Apache-2.0](LICENSE.md) license terms.